swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 -   The Identity Provider MUST display the sign message to the user in a manner that is consistent with the data format of the sign message.
-    If necessary the Identity Provider MUST process defined filtering rules on the message.
+    If necessary, the Identity Provider MUST process defined filtering rules on the message.
 If the present message format is not supported or the sign message for any reason cannot be displayed in a proper manner, the Identity Provider must return an error response.

--   If authentication and sign message confirmation by the user was successful, the Identity Provider MUST include the authentication context URI from the list in [7.1](#authentication-context-uris-for-signature-services) in the assertion that is consistent with the authentication context requested in the authentication request.
+-   If authentication and sign message confirmation by the user was successful, the Identity Provider MUST include the authentication context URI from the list in 7.1 in the assertion that is consistent with the authentication context requested in the authentication request.